aburousan/azaz/Pages/Physics/papers/hernquist1987/03_treecode.md

 \fig{/assets/Physics/papers/hernquist1987/nterms_radius}

+Distance from the centre goes right, work done goes up, one dot per particle.
+Particles in the crowded middle do the most work and particles in the empty halo do the least, which is exactly where the effort should go.

-Particles out in the sparse halo need far fewer terms — the tree above them is shallow, and the whole cluster is far away, so a handful of big cells covers everything.
-Particles in the dense core need the most, because there are many levels of subdivision right next to them.
-The tree spends its effort where the structure is, without being told to.
+The reason is the geometry overhead.
+A halo particle has a shallow tree above it and the whole cluster sitting far away, so a handful of big cells covers everything.
+A core particle has many levels of subdivision right next to it, and every one of those levels has to be opened.

 My numbers here are $217.6$ and $122.2$; the paper reports $221$ and $121$.
 Given that this is a completely independent implementation from a written description, I am happy with that.

 ## One trap: a particle pulling on itself

-There is a subtle bug that the paper warns about in section II, and it is worth knowing because it is invisible unless you look for it.
+There is a subtle bug the paper warns about in section II.
+It is invisible unless you go looking for it.

 Consider a particle sitting near the **edge** of a large cell that it is itself inside.
-The cell's centre of mass could be at the far edge, so $d$ is large-ish and $s/d < \theta$ might be satisfied — for $\theta \gtrsim 1$ this really can happen.
-The walk then accepts the cell as a single lump... but the particle's own mass is part of that lump. **The particle exerts a force on itself.**
+The cell's centre of mass could be at the far edge, so $d$ is large-ish and $s/d < \theta$ might be satisfied.
+For $\theta \gtrsim 1$ this really can happen.
+The walk then accepts the cell as a single lump, but the particle's own mass is part of that lump. **The particle exerts a force on itself.**

 The fix is a geometric check: if the particle lies inside the cell, always open it, regardless of $s/d$.